Wellness

 Wellness score is how you feel - your self-reported snapshot of sleep quality, duration, mood, stress, recovery, physical test and health.
 It captures the athlete experience that no wearable can measure directly.

-It gives you context to your training data.
+Wellness gives essential context to your training data.

-So when you combine both...Boom!
-That's where the magic is.
-But it only works if you log daily.
-If you miss it, the app will likely miss it too.
+Combine the two, and boom, that’s where the real insight lives - but it only works if you log consistently.
+If you miss logging, the app may miss the signal too.

 2. Training Load